Ln11211/neural-networks/README.md

 # neural-networks
-A collection of Neural networks and NN models trained by myself while I learn deep learning :)
+A collection of Neural networks and NN models trained by me while I learn deep learning :)